Siege of Marawi: July 18

-National news agencies told the public that Duterte is considering to extend the martial law until the end of the year, which is December 31.
-The president insists that Martial Law is needed for faster rehabilitation of Marawi after the battle has ended."I have come to the conclusion that the existing rebellion in Mindanao, which has prompted me to issue Proclamation No. 216 on May 23, 2017, will not be quelled completely by July 22, 2017," Duterte said in a portion of his letter read aloud by the Executive Spokesperson Ernesto Abella.
-"For this reason, because public safety requires it, I call upon the Congress to extend until December 31, 2017 or for such a period of time as the Congress may determine the proclamation of martial law and the suspension of privilege of the writ of habeas corpus in the whole of Mindanao," he added.
+President Duterte called upon Congress to extend until December 31, 2017, the declaration of martial law and the suspension of privilege of the writ of habeas corpus in Mindanao.

 July 19

-Duterte said the Marawi crisis birthed a "newly evolving type of urban warfare" and his declaration of martial law in Mindanao is meant to fight this menace.
+President Duterte said the Marawi crisis birthed a "newly evolving type of urban warfare" and his declaration of martial law in Mindanao is meant to fight this menace.
 In the full text of his letter to Congress released on that day, Duterte said this type of warfare is "characterized by the rebels' total disregard for civilian lives, cruelty to combatants and non-combatants alike, widespread looting, and pillaging of occupied communities."
 He added this particular kind of warfare resulted in a "significant number of casualties," and firefights that have prevented government troops from moving forward as well as clean up operations.

 July 20

 Militant control over Mapandi Bridge ended when government forces took control of the structure.